bulutoztemur/Assignment_iOS/SimpleProjectChallenge/README.md

 I have handled paging operation in *willDisplay* method of collection view.
 I have used *isWaiting* flag in order to prevent call service consecutively.

+To add/remove favorite icon operation, I have defined *FavoriteDelegate* protocol that contains *favoriteHandler* method. *MoviesListViewController* conforms to *FavoriteDelegate* protocol and implements *favoriteHandler* method.
+I have declare *favoriteDelegate* varible that is type of *FavoriteDelegate* in *MovieDetailViewController*.
+In *didSelectItemAt* method in *MoviesListViewController*, it assigned itself as *favoriteDelegate*.